28-Year-Old Linebacker – Denver Broncos

 2017 Fantasy Football Outlook

 It's anyone's guess what the exact look of the Denver defense will be now that Wade Phillips is in Los Angeles, but Marshall should in any case remain the Broncos' best inside linebacker.
 That should ...

 Brandon Marshall Contract Information:

-Signed by the Broncos in December of 2013.
+Signed a four-year contract extension with the Broncos in June of 2016.